JankariTech/web-app-presentation-viewer/README.md

 CONTENT
 ```

-The `title` and `text` can be provided via default metadat in front matter as:
+The `title` and `text` can be provided via default metadata in front matter as:

 ```markdown
 ---